-Specific program models used (e.g. scheduled pre-harvest purchase vs. ad-hoc post-harvest purchase) will be determined by the host site and will be based on needs of the local hunger relief program.
-It is important that the host site creates a balance between increasing the availability of healthy produce for lower-income individuals, while also supporting the viability of local small-scale agriculture.
+Specific program models used (e.g. scheduled pre-harvest purchase vs. ad-hoc post-harvest purchase) are determined by the host site and will be based on needs of the local food access program and their farm partners.
+It is important that the host site creates a balance between increasing and diversifying the availability of fresh local food for lower-income individuals, while also supporting the viability of local small-scale agriculture.
 These relationships are often flexible enough that farmers are able to sell everything they grow in a season.

-Although F2FP is began its sixth year in the spring of 2019, we will still approach it as a pilot by encouraging participants to develop new models in close partnership with their farm, pantry, and community partners.
+Although F2FP began in 2014, we will still approach it as a pilot by encouraging participants to develop new models in close partnership with their farm, pantry, and community partners.
 Exploring and sharing new ideas and projects help us and the F2FP agency network to develop a deeper understanding of what makes partnerships effective and beneficial for all parties.
-What works well in some communities may not work in other areas where farming practices are different, or food bank needs more diverse.
+What works well in some communities may not work in other areas where farming practices and growing seasons are different, or food bank needs are more varied.

-We believe the results and ongoing expansion of the F2FP initiative is an effective way to support local agriculture through food pantries, and look forward to continuing to develop this winning formula for hunger relief and food system growth in Washington.
+We believe the ongoing expansion of the F2FP initiative is an effective way to support diversified small-scale agriculture through food access networks and look forward to continuing to develop this winning formula for hunger relief and food system localization around Washington.

 - Blue Mountain Action Council